William Singer: Subsequent career

 Singer would, for many years, frequently be speculated as a candidate for other public offices, but always opted against running.
-There had been significant calls from supporters of Singer for him to run for mayor again after Daley's death in office, however Singer did not challenge the machine-backed successor to Daley, Michael A. Bilandic, in the 1979 Chicago mayoral election.
+There had been significant calls from supporters of Singer for him to run for mayor again after Daley's death in office, however Singer did not challenge the machine-backed successor to Daley, Michael A. Bilandic, in the 1977 or 1979 elections.
 After Jane Byrne beat Bilandic in the 1979 election, Singer served as an advisor on the transition team of mayor-elect Byrne.
-When Mayor Byrne, who had campaigned as a reformer, partnered with members of the political establishment, Singer jumped to defend her, saying, "I just view it as dealing with reality, with the fact that you can`t change everything overnight".
+When Mayor Byrne, who had campaigned as a reformer, partnered with members of the political establishment, Singer jumped to defend her, saying, "I just view it as dealing with reality, with the fact that you can't change everything overnight".